johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Add GUI GPG Utility for file encryption.
 This is to protect any files that have private keys or other sensitive information without having to encrypt the whole drive.
 Even though the whole drive is to be encrypted it makes sense to have encryption at the file level too in case the user walks away from the device while it is running.
+File encryption will not protect an SD card from forensic analysis but it will protect the data from someone poking around on an open device.
+The problem is that the source file used to make the encrypted file can not be removed from the SD card using the shred command so the data could be recovered in a labratory.
+This is why full disk encryption is required to secure data on the device.
+For this reason I have added the ability to create encrypted KeyStore files using MyEtherWallet.
+If KeyStore files are used to hold private keys then there is no reason to keep unencrypted private keys on the device.

 #### Changes to MyEtherWallet